DCBIA-OrthoLab/SlicerAutomatedDentalTools/README.md

 ### :warning: Warning

-- All modules relies on machine learning tools that **requires GPU** for optimum use
+- All modules relies on machine learning tools that **requires GPU** for optimal use
 - The user will have to **download the trained networks**  required for each module

 ---
-# How to use the extension
+# How to use the modules

+On slicer, in the module selection table, a new option named **"Automated dental tools"** will allo you to choose between the modules :
+- AMASSS (Automatic Multi-Anatomical Skull Structure Segmentation)
+- ALI (Automatic Landmark Identification)

+Both modules shares common features :

 **Input**
-- All modules can work with one file or a whole semple as input.
+- All modules can work with one file or a whole sample (folder) as input.
 - If the input is a single file already loaded on slicer, the result of the predicton will directly show up on the slicer views.

 **Output**